Peter B. Rutledge: Examples of published works

-Additionally, Rutledge has been published by several publishers including, without limitation, the Oxford University Press, the Yale University Press and the Cambridge University Press, and has had articles appear in several journals and law reviews such as University of Chicago Law Review, Vanderbilt Law Review and Journal of International Arbitration, for a total of at least 39 authorships.
+Additionally, Rutledge has been published by several publishers including, without limitation, the Oxford University Press, the Yale University Press and the Cambridge University Press, and has had articles appear in several journals and law reviews such as University of Chicago Law Review, Vanderbilt Law Review and Journal of International Arbitration, for a total of more than 40 authorships.

 In 2008, Rutledge published a paper on behalf of the U.S. Chamber Institute for Legal Reform disputing the premise of a report by Public Citizen.
 The Public Citizen report said that private arbitration lacked necessary safeguards to protect consumers and that consumers lost 94 percent of cases (mostly involving debt collection) adjudicated by arbitration firm National Arbitration Forum.
-A subsequent lawsuit by Minnesota Attorney General Lori Swanson revealed that the National Arbitration Forum secretly assisted the Chamber on that report.
-The lawsuit further revealed that the National Arbitration Forum had extensive ties to the debt collection industry.
-Shortly thereafter, the National Arbitration Forum agreed to a settlement under which it agreed to cease handling arbitration cases involving consumers.

-Finally, Rutledge has performed peer-review work for publications such as the Stanford Law Review, the Oxford University Press, and others, and has conducted workshops and given speeches for such organizations as the Columbia Law School, University of Georgia School of Law, New York University School of Law, University of Virginia School of Law, Vanderbilt University Law School, London School of Economics, Faculty of Law, University of Oxford, Washington University School of Law, American Bar Association, and many others.
+Finally, Rutledge has performed peer-review work for publications such as the Stanford Law Review, the Oxford University Press, and others, and has conducted workshops and given speeches for such organizations as the Columbia Law School, University of Georgia School of Law, New York University School of Law, University of Virginia School of Law, Vanderbilt University Law School, London School of Economics, Faculty of Law, University of Oxford, Washington University School of Law, American Bar Association, City University of Hong Kong School of Law and many others.